Onboarding Timeline & Checklist

 Attend to Financial Aid & Billing

-• Accept your financial aid package in SIS
+• Accept your financial aid package in SIS (if applicable)

 • Review and resolve monthly billing statements to avoid late fees and enrollment HOLDS